 "war, battle".
 This was the name of three Merovingian kings of the Franks (though their names are usually spelled in the Latinized form Clovis

-) as well as several Carolingian kings and Holy Roman Emperors (names often spelled in the French form Louis
+) as well as several Carolingian kings and Holy Roman emperors (names often spelled in the French form Louis

 ).
 Other famous bearers include the German composer Ludwig van Beethoven (1770-1827) and the Austrian philosopher Ludwig Wittgenstein (1889-1951), who contributed to logic and the philosophy of language.

-MANUEL m Spanish, Portuguese, German, English, Italian, French, Romanian, Late Greek (Latinized)
+Manuel m Spanish, Portuguese, German, Italian, French, Romanian, Late Greek (Latinized)

-Spanish and Portuguese form of EMMANUEL
+Spanish and Portuguese form of Emmanuel

 .
 In the spelling Μανουήλ (Manouel)

 it was also used in the Byzantine Empire, notably by two emperors.
 It is possible this form of the name was transmitted to Spain and Portugal from Byzantium, since there were connections between the royal families (king Ferdinand III of Castile married Elisabeth of Hohenstaufen, who had Byzantine roots, and had a son named Manuel).
 The name has been used in Iberia since at least the 13th century and was borne by two kings of Portugal.

-MARCIANUS m Ancient Roman
+Marcianus m Ancient Roman

-Roman family name which was a derivative of the praenomen MARCUS
+Roman family name that was a derivative of the praenomen Marcus

 .
 This was the name of a 5th-century Eastern Roman emperor.
 It was also borne by a 2nd-century saint: a bishop of Tortona, Italy.

-MARCUS m Ancient Roman, Biblical Latin, English, Swedish, Norwegian, Danish
+Marcus m Ancient Roman, Biblical Latin, English, Swedish, Norwegian, Danish

-Roman praenomen, or given name, which was probably derived from the name of the Roman god MARS
+Roman praenomen, or given name, that was probably derived from the name of the Roman god Mars

 .
 This was among the most popular of the Roman praenomina.
 Famous bearers include Marcus Tullius Cicero (known simply as Cicero), a 1st-century BC statesman and orator, Marcus Antonius (known as Mark Antony), a 1st-century BC politician, and Marcus Aurelius, a notable 2nd-century emperor.
 This was also the name of a pope of the 4th century.
 This spelling has occasionally been used in the English-speaking world, though the traditional English form Mark